 Adolecence is also the time when a number of adult illnesses may be diagnosed for the first time, and disabled teens may need special support in confronting their unique challenges.
 Adolescent medicine specialists are specially trained to help teens with issues related to their growth, provide preventive care, help with the management of acute and chronic illness from physical ones.

 The Adolecent Medicine Division at Nicklaus Children's Hospital provides an environement in which teens can feel confortable talking about their changing bodies.
 This helps ensure that hesitancy to discuss such issues does not interfere with a teen's ability to obtain reliable health information.

 The Division of Adolescent Medicine at Nicklaus Children's Hospital, formerly Miami Children's Hospital, is committed to providing high quality, comprehensive and confidential care to adolescents.

 Services provided include:

-- Pubertal and menstrual concerns
+- Evaluation and treatment of menstrual issues

 - Family planning services

-- Evaluation and Treatment of Sexually Transmitted Infections (STIs)
+- Evaluation and treatment of Sexually Transmitted Infections (STIs)

-- Behavioral Issues and Interventions
+- Behavioral issues and interventions